Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Discussion

-We consider a wide range of interior structure models for Europa, Ganymede and Callisto, consistent with known constraints (mass, radius, and MOI), by varying the densities and sizes of their different layers in ranges similar to those of \cite{Bal12} or \cite{Coy25} and use the theoretical angular momentum model of \cite{Bal19} for a synchronous satellite with an internal global fluid layer to compute the ranges of obliquity amplitudes and build the series for $s_{x/y}$.
+We consider a wide range of interior structure models for Europa, Ganymede and Callisto, consistent with known constraints (mass, radius, and MOI), by varying the densities and sizes of their different layers in ranges similar to those of \cite{Bal12} or \cite{Coy26} and use the theoretical angular momentum model of \cite{Bal19} for a synchronous satellite with an internal global fluid layer to compute the ranges of obliquity amplitudes and build the series for $s_{x/y}$.
 The series for $\alpha, \delta,$ and $\mu$ are then obtained with the transformations described in Sections \ref{sec_transfo} and \ref{sec_rot}.
 As anticipated in Section~\ref{sec_obliquityseries}, the amplitudes of the spin axis motion at a given forcing frequency can differ significantly from the values obtained in the solid case when one of the free frequencies associated with the interior is sufficiently close to the forcing frequency.
 In such cases, the ordering of the terms may differ from the ordering in the solid case, and the approximation for $\varepsilon(t), \theta(t), \zeta(t)$, and $\psi(t)$ that assume the existence of a dominant amplitude (e.g.~Eqs.~\ref{eq_dominant}) become ineffective when two amplitudes dominate the solution together.
 Because of resonant amplification, obliquity amplitudes can reach very large absolute values, which can be considered unrealistic given that tidal damping is not taken into account in the dynamic model.
 Therefore, we remove the most extreme $5\%$ of values from each range of obliquity amplitudes before calculating the minimum and maximal values from the remaining set.
-This gives us indicative limits for the obliquity, right ascension, and declination amplitudes, see Table~\ref{tab_liquidinterior}, which do not necessarily imply that an amplitude cannot be larger or smaller than these limits.
+The quoted values represent a typical 95\% interval rather than strict limits, giving us an indicative range for the obliquity, right ascension, and declination amplitudes, see Table~\ref{tab_liquidinterior}, which do not necessarily imply that an amplitude cannot be larger or smaller than these limits.